OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-21.md

 ## 2 Kings 21:17

-Now the rest of the acts of Manasseh and all that he did,
+Now the remainder of the acts of Manasseh and all that he did,
-and his sin which he committed,
+and the sin he committed,
-are they not written in the Book of the Chronicles of the Kings of Judah?
+are they not recorded in the Book of the Chronicles of the Kings of Judah?

 ## 2 Kings 21:18

-And Manasseh lay down with his fathers
+And Manasseh rested with his ancestors
 and was buried in the garden of his own house, in the garden of Uzza,
-and his son Amon became king in his place.
+and his son Amon succeeded him as king.

 ---

 ## 2 Kings 21:19

-Amon was twenty-two years old when he became king,
+Amon was twenty-two years old when he began his reign,
-and he reigned two years in Jerusalem.
+and he ruled for two years in Jerusalem.
-And his mother’s name was Meshullemeth the daughter of Haruz of Jotbah.
+His mother was Meshullemeth, the daughter of Haruz of Jotbah.

 ## 2 Kings 21:20

-He did evil in the sight of the Lord,
+He acted wickedly in the eyes of the Lord,
 just as his father Manasseh had done.

 ## 2 Kings 21:21

-For he walked in all the ways that his father had walked,
+For he followed all the ways that his father had followed,
 and served the idols that his father had served, and bowed down to them.

 ## 2 Kings 21:22

-So he abandoned the Lord, the God of his fathers,
+So he forsook the Lord, the God of his ancestors,
 and did not walk in the way of the Lord.

 ## 2 Kings 21:23

-And the servants of Amon conspired against him
+And the servants of Amon plotted against him
 and killed the king in his own house.

 ## 2 Kings 21:24

-Then the people of the land killed all those who had conspired against King Amon,
+Then the people of the land dealt with those who had conspired against King Amon,
-and the people of the land made his son Josiah king in his place.
+and they appointed his son Josiah as king in his place.

 ---

 ## 2 Kings 21:25

-Now the rest of the acts of Amon, which he did,
+Now the remainder of the acts of Amon, which he did,
-are they not written in the Book of the Chronicles of the Kings of Judah?
+are they not recorded in the Book of the Chronicles of the Kings of Judah?

 ## 2 Kings 21:26

-And he was buried in his grave in the garden of Uzza,
+And he was buried in his tomb in the garden of Uzza,
-and his son Josiah became king in his place.
+and his son Josiah succeeded him as king.